 4. Seed and Fertilize

-Once your site is prepped, it’s time to seed.
+Once your site is prepped, it’s time for planting your grass seed!
 Using a drop spreader or a broadcast spreader, spread half the seed lengthwise over your site, then use the other half and spread crosswise over your site.
 A recommended seeding rate will be listed on the seed tag.

 Feeding with starter (weak) fertilizer the same day as you spread seed will provide proper nutrients for early growth and establishment.
 Make sure the site stays moist, but not soggy, through germination.